 - You need to be prepared to write extensively, because nearly all communication is written.
-You need strong reading and writing skills in English. - You need to be competent in the use of computers and commonly used software programs. - Because the online classroom is asynchronous and you are expected to be an active participant, you are encouraged to log in frequently to check what has transpired in your online classroom. - You will need disciplined work habits, effective time management skills, and the ability to work both alone and collaboratively.
+You need strong reading and writing skills in English. - You need to be competent in the use of computers and commonly used software programs. - Because the online classroom is asynchronous and you are expected to be an active participant, you are encouraged to log in frequently to check what has transpired in your online classroom. - You are expected to attend class synchronously for onsite, hybrid, and virtual classes on the scheduled days and times, as well as log into the online classroom for assignments and resources. - You will need disciplined work habits, effective time management skills, and the ability to work both alone and collaboratively.